zarrafafnan/analytics-portfolio/LA_Crime_Analysis/README.md

 ---

 *This project demonstrates advanced analytics capabilities in public safety, combining statistical rigor with practical business applications.
-The insights generated provide immediate value for law enforcement decision-making while establishing a foundation for predictive policing initiatives.*
+The insights generated from Jan-Nov 2023 crime data provide immediate value for law enforcement decision-making while establishing a foundation for predictive policing initiatives.*